Theme

 Preparing Your Assets

-NFTs have two fundemental parts, the image, and the metadata.
+NFTs have two fundamental parts, the image, and the metadata.

 The image is what is showcased and displayed in wallets and markets while the metadata contains all the relevant information for that NFT on the blockchain such as name, what link to find the image at, the attributes of the NFT.